justinmahar/articulate-nlg/README.md

 ## Usage

-To use this project, you'll need a persona core that contains concepts with resolvers used to generate text.
-Worry not, I will be adding some example cores soon.
+You can either use a [ready-to-use persona](#ready-to-use-personas-via-npm), or create your own.

-In the mean time, you can use the Quick Start core below.
+To get started creating your own persona, use the Quick Start core below.
 It uses most of the features you'll likely need to get moving!

 If you're the kind of person who likes to get their hands dirty, this lets you dive in right away.

 After you run the Quick Start, I suggest you read the short [tutorial](#tutorial) below to learn how everything works.